dask/dask-yarn/docs/source/configuration.rst

      worker:                   # Specifications of worker containers
        vcores: 2
        memory: 8GiB
-       count: 0                 # Number of workers to start on initialization
-       restarts: -1             # Allowed number of restarts, -1 for unlimited

 Users can now create YarnClusters without specifying any additional information.